jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Google is in the business of providing people with easy-to-read content that solves their problems.
 This is also what writing with a purpose does.
 This is not a coincidence.

-### Writing for computers versus people: SEO doing the work for you
+### Computers versus people: SEO doing the work for you

 [On writing content for SEO](https://www.stevepavlina.com/blog/2010/12/how-i-write/){: target="_blank" rel="noopener noreferrer"}, Steve Pavlina once said, “Write for people first, search engines second.”
 Intellectually, this always made sense.
 However, it wasn’t until I started trying to drive traffic to my site that I really came to understand it.